zeroerrequattro/ems-flasher-gui/README.md

 You can also drag and drop the files to automatically set the .gb/.sav file in order to be written.

 ### Known Issues
-- On El Capitan (OSX 10.11.2), When you launch the py2app command it give a `error: [Errno 1] Operation not permitted` error.
+- On El Capitan (OSX 10.11.2), When you launch the py2app command it gives `error: [Errno 1] Operation not permitted`.
 To resolve it, [follow these steps](http://stackoverflow.com/questions/33197412/py2app-operation-not-permitted).
 - The App "compiled" by py2app is awfully heavy (~70Mb) for what it does.
 - The App will not recognize the position of ems-flasher.
 I'll find a way.<br />
  to make it work without py2app, just launch the main script with Python:<br />